Telia Company

 Telia Company AB is a Swedish multinational telecommunications company and mobile network operator present in Sweden, Finland, Norway, Estonia, Latvia and Lithuania.

-Telia used to own TV4 Media which includes TV4 in Sweden, MTV Oy in Finland, and C More Entertainment after acquiring them in 2019.
-Telia sold TV4 Media to Schibsted in 2025 for 6.55 Million Kronor.

 The company is headquartered in Solna and its stock is traded on the Stockholm Stock Exchange and on the Helsinki Stock Exchange.

 The company has been linked to corruption scandals in its dealings with the regimes in Uzbekistan and Azerbaijan.
 Telia's bribery scandal in relation to the Ilham Aliyev regime in Azerbaijan has been described as "possibly the largest bribery in Swedish history."

 History

 Telia Company in its current form was first established as TeliaSonera, as the result of a 2002 merger between the Swedish and Finnish telecommunications companies, Telia and Sonera.
 This merger followed three years after Telia's failed merger attempt with Norwegian telecommunications company Telenor, now its chief competitor in the Nordic countries.

 Before privatisation, Telia was a state telephone monopoly.
 Sonera, on the other hand, had a monopoly only on trunk network calls, while most (c.
 75%) of local telecommunication was provided by telephone cooperatives.
 The separate brands Telia and Sonera continued to be used in the Swedish and Finnish markets respectively until March 2017, when Sonera was rebranded to Telia.
 Of the stock, 39.5% (31 March 2020) is owned by the Swedish government, and the rest by institutions, companies, and private investors worldwide.
 The Finnish government (through Solidium) divested from Telia Company in February 2018, when it sold its remaining 3.2% stake.